Causes Of Baby Drooling, How It Helps & Tips To Manage

 A drool rash is a common skin condition that can affect babies.
 It is characterized by a red, flat, or slightly raised patch of skin that appears in areas around the baby’s mouth, wet chin, wet cheeks, or neck due to excessive drooling or the baby’s prolonged wet skin (17).
 It happens if the baby’s skin is wet for a long time due to excessive drooling.

 Your little one might start drooling at the very sight of delicious food!
-Although drooling is common and beneficial in babies, excessive drooling may indicate an underlying health concern, such as teething, infections, and neurological abnormalities.
+Although drooling is common and beneficial in babies, excessive drooling may indicate an underlying health concern, such as neurological abnormalities and infections.
 In most cases, your baby’s excessive drooling episodes will become less frequent with age.
-However, be observant of the signs and their overall health status to comprehend the possible reasons they may be drooling excessively.
+Nevertheless, teething in toddlers could still cause excessive drooling.
+Be observant of the signs and their overall health status to comprehend why they may be drooling excessively.
 Further, talk to your pediatrician if you are concerned about excessive drooling in babies.

 Infographic: Drooling In Older Infants